siddhantgoel/beancount-n26/README.md

 ]
 ```

-The keys should be `accounts` while the items in the list are regexes that should match a `payee`.
+The keys should be `accounts` while the items in the list are regular expressions that should match a `payee`.

 Some helper functions in `beancount_n26/utils/patterns_generation.py` are here to help you generate this dictionnary.